usanorth811/pelicancorp/index.md

 ### Support or Contact

 Not finding what you need, or having trouble with this page?
-Contact us at <a href="mailto:marketingeducation@usanorth811.org?bcc=caleb.woods@usanorth811.org&subject=PelicanCorp%20Documentation%20Help">marketingeducation@usanorth811.org</a>
+Please contact <a href="mailto:memberservices@usanorth811.org?bcc=caleb.woods@usanorth811.org&subject=PelicanCorp%20Documentation%20Help">memberservices@usanorth811.org</a>